Chun-Cheng/vscode-linearc/README.md

-# linear-sidebar README
+# Lineboard

-This is the README for your extension "linear-sidebar".
+This is the README for your extension "Lineboard".
 After writing up a brief description, we recommend including the following sections.

 ## Features